developerpiru/seq-alignment-tutorial/README.md

   gunzip -k *.gz
   ```

-Then you need to concatenate files run in different lanes for the same sample:
+Then you need to concatenate files run in different lanes for the same sample.
 You can use wildcards like this:
   ```
   cat WTA-1*.fastq > WTA-1.fastq
   cat WTA-2*.fastq > WTA-2.fastq